 Extraordinary, beautiful, and calm – here you can get the experience of being in “nature,” while in the heart of a 21st Century modern city.
 Best visited on an extended walk from Darling Harbor through the Rocks to Circular Quay.

-The Art Gallery of New South Wales is the most significant public Gallery in Sydney and one of Australia’s most comprehensive.
+The Art Gallery of New South Wales is the most significant public Gallery in Sydney and one of Australia’s most comprehensive (alongside the Queensland Art Gallery & Gallery of Modern Art in Brisbane).
 Opened in 1871, the Gallery proudly presents fine international and Australian art in one of the most impressive art museums in the world.

 Modern and contemporary works are presented in new vast, light-filled galleries – many of which offer striking views of Sydney and the harbor.
 At the same time, the heritage Grand Courts building is home to a world-class collection of colonial and 19th-century Australian works.
 There are also dedicated galleries extolling the arts of Asia, the (European old masters, and Aboriginal and Torres Strait Islander art.